Rikucs/Rikucs/README.md

 - 👋 Hi, I’m @Rikuc
-- 👀 I’m interested in pograming and anime
+- 👀 I’m interested in programing and anime
 - 🌱 I’m currently learning basics of php and java script